omijagtap/ZapSend-AI/DEPLOY_NOW.md

 ### Step 3: Test Your Deployment

 1. Visit your deployed app
-2. Login with:
+2. Login with your UpGrad email credentials:
-   - Email: `intlesgcidba@upgrad.com`
+   - Email: `your-email@upgrad.com`
-   - App Password: `fvvcmkbfppxwttsp`
+   - App Password: `your-app-password-here`
 3. Send a test email
 4. Check Vercel logs if there are issues